Don Lind: Early life and education

 Lind was born May 18, 1930, and raised in Midvale, Utah, with his two sisters, Charlene and Kathleen.
 He attended Midvale Elementary School and graduated from Jordan High School in 1948.
 He was an Eagle Scout with the Boy Scouts of America, its highest rank.
 He received a Bachelor of Science degree with high honors in physics from the University of Utah in 1953.

 As a Naval Aviator, Lind volunteered to take high-altitude photo emulsions of cosmic rays for the University of California, Berkeley during flights.
 This helped him enroll at Berkeley, where Lind researched pion-nucleon scattering in the Lawrence Radiation Laboratory and earned a PhD in high-energy nuclear physics in 1964.
-During a leave of absence from NASA, he conducted postdoctoral research at the University of Alaska Fairbanks' Geophysical Institute from 1975 to 1976.
+During a leave of absence from NASA, he conducted postdoctoral research at the Geophysical Institute of the University of Alaska Fairbanks from 1975 to 1976.

 Navy service

-Lind enrolled at the United States Navy Officer Candidate School at Newport, Rhode Island, after completing his undergraduate education.
+Upon completing his undergraduate education, Lind was initially drafted by the United States Army as a potential infantryman amid the Korean War; following "expert maneuvering," he instead enrolled at the United States Navy Officer Candidate School at Newport, Rhode Island.
 After jokingly requesting flight training, Lind was unable to change his assignment and found that he enjoyed flying.
-He received his Wings of Gold in 1955 at NAS Corpus Christi, Texas, and served four years on active duty with the Navy at San Diego and aboard the carrier USS Hancock.
+He received his Wings of Gold in 1955 at Naval Air Station Corpus Christi and served four years on active duty with the Navy at San Diego and aboard the carrier USS Hancock.
 Lind logged more than 4,500 hours of flight time during his naval and NASA careers, 4,000 of which were in jet aircraft.
-He continued to serve in the United States Naval Reserve after completing his service obligation before resigning at the rank of commander in 1969.
+He continued to serve in the United States Naval Reserve after completing his service obligation, attaining his terminal rank of commander in 1969.

 NASA career

 Pre-astronaut and selection

 From 1964 to 1966, Lind worked at the NASA Goddard Space Flight Center as a space physicist.
 He was involved in experiments to determine the nature and properties of low-energy particles within the Earth's magnetosphere and interplanetary space.
 Lind applied for NASA's third group of astronauts but did not have enough flight hours, and was too old for the fourth group by 74 days, despite arguing that he would not have to learn to fly.
 After the age restriction changed, he was among the fifth group, the "Original Nineteen", selected in April 1966.

-Lind was selected as a pilot with other "Original Nineteen" astronauts, unlike the fourth and sixth astronaut groups, which were medical doctors and Ph.D. scientists.
+Lind was selected as a pilot with other "Original Nineteen" astronauts in contrast to the fourth and sixth astronaut groups, which consisted of medical doctors and Ph.D. scientists who were not qualified pilots.
 However, he and Group 5 colleague Bruce McCandless II (the salutatorian of his United States Naval Academy class and the recent recipient of a master's degree in electrical engineering from Stanford University) were nonetheless treated as scientist-astronauts by NASA due to their academic training and lack of test pilot experience that Deke Slayton, Al Shepard and other NASA managers emphasized; among other factors, this would delay their progression in the flight rotation.